May 25, 2017

 The Abe Lincoln tomato, originating from the beloved American president’s home state, was introduced in 1923 by W. H. Buckbee seed company of Rockville, Illinois.
 It soon established itself in gardens nationwide, staying there even through the arrival of new hybrid varieties in the 1940s.
 This round, solid red tomato is known among gardeners for its high resistance to splitting.
 This was a new variety last year and received rave reviews.

-Cherokee Purple (organic seed)
+Cherokee Purple (organic seed) – Not Available

 (Solanum lycopersicum) Introduced by North Carolina SSE member Craig LeHoullier in 1991 from seed obtained from J. D. Green of Tennessee.
 Uniquely colored dusty rose-brown fruits weigh up to 12 ounces.
 Delicious sweet flesh.
 Indeterminate, 75-90 days from transplant.
 Another beautiful color variety.
 Larger than Nyagous Black and not quite as dark.

-Earliana (organic seed)
+Earliana (organic seed)- limited quantity

 (Solanum lycopersicum) Standard early variety developed by George Sparks of Salem, New Jersey and introduced in 1900 by Johnson and Stokes.
 Smaller 30-36″ plants with clusters of 4-5 ounce fruits.
 Very good flavor.
 Indeterminate, 60-70 days from transplant.
 Earliest producers for me.
 Nice for fried green tomatoes.